morinted/plover_theory/sounds/i.md

 EU
 {% endstenodisplay %}

-This is the lax version of I, as found in:
+This is the lax version of "i", as found in:

 * `EUL`: ill
 * `HEUL`: hill